 #7 – The Absolute Need for Maintenance of Fixed Assets for Proper Productivity of Asset

-The plant & machinery used in the manufacturing of products in a manufacturing company needs regular maintenance over some time for full-time productivity to be received from the usage of such machinery.
-Even after a certain period, some essential parts of the machinery are to be replaced with brand new parts.
-For such, the depreciation needs to be charged so that the parts that are to be replaced in the future are appropriately accounted for and written off during the period of its life.
+The plant & machinery used in the manufacturing of products in a manufacturing company needs regular maintenance for full-time productivity to be received from the usage of such machinery.
+Even after a certain period, some essential parts of the machinery will be replaced with brand new parts.
+For such, the depreciation needs to be charged so that the parts that are to be replaced in the future are appropriately accounted for and written off during its life.

-This article has been a guide to Causes of Depreciation.
-Here we discuss what Depreciation is, and significant causes of depreciation include Due to Wear & Tear during Usage of Asset, Use of Provided Life of Asset, etc. You may learn more about financing from the following articles –
+This article is a guide to the Causes of Depreciation.
+Here we discuss what depreciation is, and significant causes of depreciation include Due to Wear & Tear during Usage of Asset, Use of Provided Life of Asset, etc. You may learn more about financing from the following articles –